• Money is No Object: What I Learnt From Marketing in Small Businesses

 Also… I really want to learn how to use a commercial coffee machine.

-resting is a valuable part of working
+Resting is a valuable part of working

 You cannot run yourself ragged especially if your business depends on YOU!
 Burnout is no one’s friend.
 No matter how often it tries to pop in uninvited.

-i do not have everything figured out
+I do not have everything figured out

 There is ALOT of learning on the go when you freelance.
 You may not know everything but you will learn.
 The important thing is to keep showing up and be willing to learn.

-working in pj’s is great…until it isn’t
+Working in pj’s is great…until it isn’t

 At some point you start to feel ick and miss dressing up.
 Feel free to dress up to fetch your deliveries or even just to sit at your laptop.
 There are no rules.

-every invoice paid brings me joy
+Every invoice paid brings me joy

 I’m not sure if this is just me but I get really excited every time an invoice is paid.
 I think this stems from my background in corporate where freelancers would usually yell at me because their invoices were unpaid (I mean I get that they were unhappy about late payments and as a freelancer, I got it but as a former Customer Care consultant, I never understood why people got so mean when things never went their way).